rodrigo-camini/selenium-webdriver-e2e-test.javaScript/README.md

 # Automated Testing Project with Selenium

 ## Overview
-This project implements automated tests using Selenium WebDriver to validate web application functionalities.
-The tests are structured following the Page Object Model (POM) and utilize TestNG as the test framework.
+This project is part of a free Test Automation University course led by Angie Jones.
+It focuses on implementing automated tests with Selenium WebDriver, using the Page Object Model (POM) and TestNG to ensure structured and maintainable test automation.

 ## Features
 - Automated UI tests using **Selenium WebDriver**.
 - Test execution managed with **TestNG**.
 - Page Object Model (POM) for maintainability.
-- **WebDriverEventListener** implemented for logging WebDriver actions.
-- Various waiting strategies (`WebDriverWait` and `FluentWait`) to ensure test stability.
-- Modular test structure with reusable methods.

 ## Project Structure
 ```